 To decrease the risk of loss you may want to avoid filing jointly.
 If you file jointly then joint ownership of property makes it easy for the bankruptcy court or the trustee to take a co-owners property.

-Keeping joint-owned property
+Keeping your joint-owned real estate

 Valuable non-exempt property should often be sold off prior to filing a joint petition.
 The proceeds from a sale of a nonexempt auto could always be used for the maintenance of a home or car.
 Doing maintenance on your home or auto does not increase its value.
 And updating kitchen cabinets is better than giving away a 10,000 dollar car to the trustee.